rithvikredrouthu/jlox/README.md

 Part 1 of Crafting Interpreters by Robert Nystrom

-Using Java just to understand the concepts behind interpreters and compilers, and to correctly understand and implement the semantics of the Lox programming language.
+Doing part 1 in Java to understand compilers and interpreters, and to correctly implement the semantics of the Lox programming language.

 Going to do part 2 in Rust, trust 👍